arnoudplantinga/personal-website/content/home/about.md

 <!-- # Biography -->

 I'm a PhD student at Tilburg University's Social Psychology department and the Tilburg Institute for Behavioral Economics Research.
-I'm interested in Judgment and Decision Making and Economic Psychology.

 My PhD project focuses on poverty and financial decisions.
 In this project I'm working with Marcel Zeelenberg and Seger Breugelmans.